elcign/Fail2Ban-For-Wazuh-Web/README.md

 port = http,https
 logpath = /var/log/messages
 ```
-You'll probably need to modify the logpath for whatever is doing the general syslogs.
+You'll possibly need to modify the logpath for whatever is doing the general syslogs, or enable writing to that output in addition to journal.

 And then, to make the filter:
 ```